TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/yedis/csharp.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the Redis shell.
 If not, follow the steps in [Quick start](../../../../quick-start).
 - installed Visual Studio.

 ## Write a HelloWorld C# application